mcharouk/aws/Certification/machinelearning.md

 * SageMaker Saving plans : SageMaker training jobs, hosted models, and batch transform jobs.
 * Machine Learning Services Savings Plan : covers managed ML services (rekognition, transcribe, translate, etc..)

+## Spot instances

+* Sagemaker can write checkpoints to save intermediate results of a training job.
+If a spot is evicted it can easily start from the checkpoint

 # Metrics glossary

 ## Training